maixnor/wu-quartz/content/Globalization - An Introduction.md

 	- the end of [[Hyperglobalization]]?

 ### What is?
-#todo get quotes from slides
+#wontfix get quotes from slides

 ### The cost of overcoming distance
 - With increased technology the "size" of the world devreases
-#todo get image from slides
+#wontfix get image from slides
 - time-space compression
 - faster turnover time
 - capitalism causes the geographical expansion